PROJECT ELIGIBILITY CRITERIA

 - Number of beneficiaries: does the activity benefit a significant number of people?

-- Sponsorship by an employee of the PSA Group (or the distribution network) who is a volunteer and strongly involved in your structure.
+- Sponsorship by an employee of the Groupe PSA (or the distribution network) who is a volunteer and strongly involved in your structure.
 Your project will receive more attention if it is actually sponsored, as long as the function of the Group's volunteer employee in your charitable association is official and clearly described.
 The sponsor undertakes to provide regular testimony to the Foundation on the progress of the project.

 - Local community: the Committee looks particularly for projects located close to Groupe PSA sites (industrial sites, distribution centres, etc.).